 - an end of Key Stage 4 Record of Achievement Assembly;

-- the prestigious GCSE Awards Evening that takes place each year in November and is held at the University of Sheffield’s Octagon Centre.
+- the prestigious GCSE Awards Evening that takes place each year in November.

-At all three events, students will be nominated for prizes and awards across effort, attainment, progress and service to the school.
+At all of these events, students will be nominated for prizes and awards across effort, attainment, progress and service to the school.